loremipson/Symphtml5/README.md

 ## Overview

 Symphtml5 is a simple HTML5 starter workspace for [Symphony CMS](http://symphony-cms.com/).
-It's purpose is to take care of repetitive tasks when getting a new project up and rolling.
+Its purpose is to take care of repetitive tasks when getting a new project up and rolling.

 ## Usage